 Spinal Cord or Peripheral Nerve Stimulator Placement for Treating Intense Nerve Pain

-For patients suffering from intense, chronic pain involving the spine or nerves, Dr. Siegal at Key Clinics can perform either a spinal cord stimulator or peripheral nerve stimulator placement.
+If you've tried everything for your excruciating chronic spine or nerve pain and you don’t think there is anything that can help, a nerve stimulator might be right for you.
+Dr. Siegal at Key Clinics can perform either a spinal cord stimulator or peripheral nerve stimulator placement.
 Usually, he uses this surgical procedure after an individual has tried other pain management options, including stellate ganglion blocks, trigger point injections, epidural blocks, behavioral therapy, medication and sometimes other spine surgeries.

-A spinal cord stimulator consists of electrodes placed along the affected area of the spine that generate electrical pulses, disrupting pain signals.
+A spinal cord stimulator consists of electrodes that are placed along the affected area of the spine.
+These electrodes are then used to disrupt pain signals by generating electrical pulses.
 However, before having a full system implanted, Dr. Siegal first conducts a trial, which involves the placement of a temporary stimulator using a local anesthetic.
 With the trial, he can determine how well a patient responds to the treatment and if the individual feels comfortable controlling the stimulator.

 How Does a Spinal Cord Stimulator Work?